 January 6, 2021

-The fair housing Amendments Act of 1988 had two additional protected classes.
-The first one is a handicap, which by definition under this law is a mental or physical handicap.
-What is not a handicap?
-Congress specifically said that a person who is currently addicted to illegal substances, such as cocaine, does not qualify as a handicap under this law.
-A person can not change terms for someone based upon their handicap.
-A handicapped tenant, for example, can modify the space at their own expense to make living conditions easier.
-If we have multifamily units, which are four or more that were built after March 13th, 1991, they all must now be accessible to those with a handicap.
+The fair housing Amendments Act of 1988 had two additional protected classes: handicap and familial status.
+As defined by this law, a handicap can be either mental or physical.
+Congress did however specify that being addicted to illegal substances does not qualify as a handicap.
+Those that DO have a handicap as defined by this law are protected from having contract or lease terms changed based upon their handicap.
+For example, a handicapped tenant has the right to modify a rented space at their own expense to make living conditions easier.
+Multifamily units built after March 13th, 1991 must be accessible to those with a handicap.
 If there is an elevator, all of the units must be accessible.
-If there is no elevator, then just the ground floor units only must be accessible.
-The second item under the 1988 act is familial status, which means we have a family with children under the age of 18.
-Prior to this, there used to be apartment complexes that would be for adults only.
-You don't see those anymore because people with children under the age of 18 are now a protected class.
-The one exception to that would be retirement communities.
-If everyone is 62 years of age or older, then those particular communities can say, “no children”.
+If there is no elevator, then just the ground floor units must be accessible.
+The second protected class under the 1988 act is referred to as familial status, which covers a family with children under the age of 18.
+Prior to 1988, certain apartment complexes were designated for adults only.
+Familial status being a protected class is why we don't see these anymore.
+The one exception to familial status is retirement communities.
+If all residents are 62 years of age or older, then those particular retirement communities can say, “no children”.

 Principles of Value